Maria Theresa Reef: Reports

 Bernhard Krauth explains that Tabor/Maria Theresa's existence was reported in three contemporary newspapers as a dangerous reef seen on 16 November 1843 by a Captain Asaph P. Taber (not "Tabor") of the Maria-Theresa, a New Bedford, Massachusetts, whaler, to be situated at 37°00′S 151°00′W, later adjusted to 37°00′S 151°13′W.

 According to Krauth, who makes, however, several mistakes, the logbook of the Maria Theresa may read "Saw breakers."
 This means that the Captain recorded simply that he saw "breakers," which are sections of reef against which waves break, thus signaling that an island or system of reefs is near.
 Krauth further claims that Tabor would be in French waters if it existed.

 Jean-Paul Faivre reports that map no. 5356 of the (French) Naval Hydrographic Office and the folding map in "Malte-Brun revised by E. Cortambert, vol. 4" (without further reference) both mark "Maria-Theresa," apparently 153 degrees W of Greenwich, and that no. 5356 also marks Ernest Legouve Reef.

 Hugh Cassidy, discussing his escapades, claims that "A nautical chart... issued by the W. Faden Company, Oceanographers to the King [George III], in 1817 lists Maria Theresa."
-The shoal also apparently appears in US Hydrographic Office chart no. 2683 (1978), together with others in the vicinity.
+The shoal also apparently appears in U.S. Hydrographic Office chart no. 2683 (1978), together with others in the vicinity.

-Tabor was unsuccessfully searched for in 1957.
+Tabor was unsuccessfully sought in 1957.
 New Zealand's HMNZS Tui made an extensive search of the area in the 1970s and found no shallows or islands.
 The depths in the region were shown to be 2,734 fathoms (5,000 m).
-In 1983, the position of the reef was recalculated at 36°50′S 136°39′W, more than 1,000 km further east, and searched for, but not found.
+In 1983, the position of the reef was recalculated at 36°50′S 136°39′W, more than 1,000 km further east, and sought, but not found.
 Its existence is doubtful.

 In 1966 amateur radio journal "CQ" published a photo and description of Don Miller transmitting from what he claimed was Maria Teresa Reef.
 This has been since proven to be a hoax.

-Other nearby historically reported reefs which also may not exist are: Jupiter Reef, Wachusett Reef, and Ernest Legouve Reef (the supposed site of the fictional "Lincoln Island" of Jules Verne's The Mysterious Island).
+Other nearby historically reported reefs which also may not exist are Jupiter Reef, Wachusett Reef, and Ernest Legouve Reef (the supposed site of the fictional "Lincoln Island" of Jules Verne's The Mysterious Island).
 The historical sightings of these reefs were probably inspired by the supposed existence of Maria Theresa Reef.
 Even in the 21st century, some map and atlas publishers still show this fictitious group of reefs in the South Pacific.